 The Chamber Orchestra “Giuseppe Piliego” will accompany the contestants during the Final Round of the contest and the winner during the Award Ceremony.

 Art.
 3 – It is important that the applicant will not go over the assigned time for each category.

 Art.
 4 – All the music works chosen by the contestants must be published and they must be performed in the original version.
 Modified and easier versions are not allowed.
 The contestants must play by heart.

 Art.
 5 – At the moment of the audition the contestants will provide their ID card and they will give to the Jury copy of the music scores that will played.

 Art.
-6 – The Music Director and the Committee of the Rotary Club Brindisi Valesio for the International Biennial Piano Competition “Giuseppe Piliego” will be in charge of selecting the jury members for the contest.
+6 – The Artistic Director will be in charge of selecting the jury members for the contest.
 They will be piano teachers, music critics, soloists and well-established musicians.
 The music director or his/her deputy is also part of the jury.
 The judges will score each candidate expressing their votes in hundredths.
 The average score will be calculated arithmetically and the highest and the lowest scores will be excluded.
 The President can round off the final score of the contestants.